-13. Synoptic Work-based Project
+13. Work-based Dissertation

-The Synoptic work-based project (SWBP) is a part of the degree, which contributes to the final mark (i.e. classification) of the degree.
+The work-based dissertation is a part of the degree, which contributes to the final mark (i.e. classification) of the degree.
 The details of the assessment are contained in the respective module descriptor as well as the student handbook.
-The SWBP is a substantial piece of work to be undertaken at level 6, during the final year of the degree.
+The dissertation is a substantial work-based project to be undertaken at level 6, during the final year of the degree.